eclipse-zenoh/zenoh-c/README.md

 3. Build:

   Good CMake practice is to perform build outside of source directory, leaving source tree untouched.
-The example below demonstrates this mode of building.
+The examples below demonstrates this mode of building.
 On the other hand VScode by default creates build directory named 'build' inside source tree.
-In this case build script sligthly changes behavior, see more about it in section 'VScode'.
+In this case build script sligthly changes it's behavior.
+See more about it in section 'VScode'.

-  Default build configuration is set to `Release` so it's not necessary to add `-DCMAKE_BUILD_TYPE=Release` option on configuration step.
-But if your platform uses multi-config generator by dafault (this is the case on Windows), you may need to add option `--config Release` on build step.
-See more here: [generators].
-I will skip option`--config Release` in further examples for brewity.
-It's actually necessary for Visual Studio generators only.
-For Ninja Multi-Config generator the build script is able to select `Release` as the default configuration.
+  By default build configuration is set to `Release`, it's not necessary to add `-DCMAKE_BUILD_TYPE=Release` option on configuration step.
+But if your platform uses multi-config generator by default (this is the case on Windows), you may need to add option `--config Release` on build step.
+See more in CMake [build-configurations] documenation.
+Option`--config Release` is skipped in further examples for brewity.
+It's actually necessary for [Visual Studio generators] only.
+For [Ninja Multi-Config] the build script is able to select `Release` as the default configuration.

   ```bash
   $ mkdir -p build && cd build